 - Cat scratches can lead to cat scratch fever.

 Mechanical injury is another common risk for veterinary workers.
 This is largely due to use of syringes, lancets and other sharps.

 - The transmission of disease or secondary infection can result.

-- The risk of mechanical injury can be prevented with the safe handling, use and disposal of sharps.
+- The risk of mechanical injury can be prevented with safe handling, use and disposal of sharps.

 - Tinea corporis is caused by a Microsporum or Trichophyton species.
 The incidence of tinea corporis in veterinary workers can be managed through the quarantine of infected animals, use of personal protective equipment, proper hygiene procedures, and cleansing of the work area.